 How to tell your children about divorce:

 - Find a quiet time over a weekend to sit your children and down and calmly discuss your separation.
 While it is important to explain the changes that will be taking place, be careful to find positives.
 Explain why your children need not worry or feel overly concerned.

 - Allow your children to ask as many questions they need to in order to understand the changes coming in their family.

 - Ensure that you take time to listen to any feelings of sadness, confusion and anger that your children might have to help them best cope with the situation.

 - Regardless of your feelings towards your ex, you will need to put any negative feelings aside for your children’s well being.
-Insulting your former partner in front of your children can make them feel uncomfortable as they likely still love their other parent.
-If your ex wants to maintain an ongoing relationship with the children, you will need to be able to cooperate with each other to make the divorce and everyone’s lives after the divorce easier.
+Insulting your former partner in front of your children can make them feel uncomfortable.
+They likely still love their other parent.
+If your ex wants to maintain an ongoing relationship with the children, you will need to be able to cooperate with each other.
+This will make the divorce and everyone’s lives after the divorce easier.

 Amidst all the commotion of divorce, you will need to remember to take care of yourself.
 While preparing materials for the divorce, meeting with divorce professionals, taking care of children on top of daily tasks, it is easy to forget self-care.
 Divorce can leave people feeling isolated and struggling with an array of emotions.